 Each child receives a 20 minute lesson 4 days a week with the 5th day being used for common exception word practice, consolidation and a weekly phonics spelling test.

 Each class teacher will teach the class the phonics sound of the day, with TA's supporting any child who may need a slightly altered or differentiated approach.
-In a session this may be working with a few identified children on a given sound at a slower or more in depth pace (usually the TA would take these children out the lesson and work on the same sound at this pace with the child, but in the current situation of COVID 19, we are not able to do it).
+In a session this may be working with a few identified children on a given sound at a slower or more in depth pace.
 We use sound flashcards when reading and during the revisit at the start of each session based on the gap analysis.

 Nursery: Phase 1 moving to initial sounds of Phase 2